Exercise and MS

 You should always consult your doctor, physiotherapist or trained fitness instructor before commencing a new exercise regime.
 Ask your doctor what form of exercise is best for you and if there are any health risks which may affect your ability to exercise safely.

 Talk to a physiotherapist

 A physiotherapist can help you manage the physical symptoms of MS (e.g. muscle weakness, altered balance, loss of coordination, fatigue, pain, spasm or tremor) and can design an exercise program suited to your individual needs and preferences.

-MS Queensland have a team of neurophysiotherapists who specialise in the management of MS and other progressive neurological diseases (PND).
-Using specialist exercises and techniques they can help you regain or improve your mobility and increase your day to day functionality.
+MS Queensland have a team of neurophysiotherapists who have extensive experience in the management of MS and other progressive neurological diseases (PND).
+Using a variety of exercises and techniques, they can help you regain or improve your mobility and increase your day to day functionality.
 You can contact the NeuroAssist InfoLine to learn more about starting an exercise program or to book an initial assessment with one of our neurophysio team members.